phetsims/community/README.md

 ### What happens to my projects if these libraries stop being supported?

 SceneryStack is the foundation of the PhET Interactive Simulations project.
 It is used in all of PhET's simulations and is actively maintained by the PhET team.
-PhET has no plans to stop supporting SceneryStack, so long as PhET Interactive Simulations continues to exist.
+PhET has no plans to stop supporting SceneryStack, so long as PhET Interactive Simulations continue to exist.

 ## Licensing

-The libraries contained within the SceneryStack community are licensed through the MIT License, freely available for use by anyone, including this repository.
+The libraries contained within the SceneryStack community are licensed through the MIT License and freely available for use by anyone, including this repository.

-*PhET created Simulations* differ in their licensing (e.g., GPLv3) depending on the details of their development cycle (e.g., funding, partnerships, and third-party libraries).
+*PhET-created Simulations* differ in their licensing (e.g., GPLv3) depending on the details of their development cycle (e.g., funding, partnerships, and third-party libraries).
 See the LICENSE file in each repository for details.

 PhET does not engage in licensing our *Simulation source code* to commercial entities at this time.
 Commercial partners interested in licensing our *Simulations* should see the PhET Interactive Simulations website for [partnership inquiries](https://phet.colorado.edu/en/partnerships).